Signed, Sealed, Delivered I'm Yours: Critical reception

-Cash Box stated that the song is "polished and powerful enough to maintain an adult market power as well pointing toward giant sales."
-It is ranked number 203 on Rolling Stones list of The 500 Greatest Songs of All Time.
+The song gave Wonder his sixth Grammy nomination, with the award that year going to the Clarence Carter song "Patches".
+Cash Box stated that "Signed, Sealed, Delivered (I'm Yours)" was "polished and powerful enough to maintain an adult market power as well pointing toward giant sales."
+Billboard called it a "funky beat swinger" with "blockbuster sales appeal."
+Rolling Stone ranked the song 203rd on its list of The 500 Greatest Songs of All Time.